MikeiLL/dupFinder/README.md

 # dupFinder

+# NOTE # At the moment this script is buggy and removes some unique files.

 Find and potentially delete duplicate files between multiple directories, even if they have different names but the same content.

 Install by cloning this repository: